Skip to main content

 Kostiantyn Lysenko

-Finished the Backend Developer path on boot.dev — mostly for fun, on weekends.
+Finished the Backend Developer path on boot.dev — mostly for fun.

 Some of it covered familiar ground.
 That’s fine — I did it for the joy of building.
 The range surprised me: Python, Go, a bit of C, even an AI agent.